Data visualization#

 Alternatively, if we want to make ellipses with different heights and widths we can pass multiple values to heights, widths and angles.
 In general these properties will be applied such that prop[i % len(prop)] so passing heights=(.1,.2,.3) will result in the ellipse at offsets[0] with a height of 0.1 the ellipse at offsets[1] with a height of 0.1, ellipse at offsets[2] has a height of 0.3 and the ellipse at offsets[3] has a height of 0.1 and so on.

-For attributes which we want to by dynamic and change with the navigation coordinates we can pass those values as an array with dtype=object.
-Each of those values will be set as the index changes.
+For attributes which we want to by dynamic and change with the navigation coordinates, we can pass those values as an array with dtype=object.
+Each of those values will be set as the index changes, similarly to signal data, the current index of the axis manager is used to retrieve the current array of markers at that index.
+Additionally, lazy markers are treated similarly where the current chunk for a marker is cached.

 Note